 Without doubt yes.
 It is a painful process growing in fits and starts, but it can be done and is the way the chicken industry grew.
 Doing it yourself means you own it yourself and you are building an asset of value.
 Growth means additional skill and experience will come into the business naturally and eventually you will become extraneous, meaning you can hand the farm to your children or sell it for wads of cash.

 It’s perfectly obvious, AFTER you have started.
 You’re on your own.
 There is no one who will process your fish for you.
 No-one will harvest them for you.
 No-one will sell them for you (and if they do they’re going to be making the margin that you should be).
 Your sole outsourced components on the journey from egg to plate are the fry and feed that you can buy in.
-The rest is landed in your lap to deal with.
+The rest is landed in your lap to deal with – so you have to go from egg to plate as part of your business.

 Order an APU.
 It takes us 4 to 6 weeks to assemble the thing for you.
-It will set you back R30k ex VAT for the standard unit, and R32.5k ex VAT for the unit with a bigger more reliable blower on it (recommended).
+It will set you back R30k ex VAT for the standard unit, and R65k ex VAT for the two unit version a bigger more reliable side channel blower on it (recommended).
 Once you collect it, it is as simple as setting it up yourself which is just about idiot proof (heck, if we can do it… anyone can!).
-Should take you about half an hour.
+Should take you about an hour.
 Fill with water, add fish, start to feed and your learning and production processes will have begun.

 - A test kit is useful to establish water quality.